-We currently have four seven-person rappel crews employed during the fire season (November to April).
+DELWP currently has four seven-person rappel crews employed during the fire season (November to April).
 These crews are based at Heyfield and Ovens.
+DELWP also has two five-person hover exit crews employed each season, based at Horsham.

 What is rappeling?